Azure/SaaS-Private-Connectivity/Tutorial/tutorial.md

 ## Before you begin

-This tutorial assumes a basic understanding of azure cli and Visual Studio Code.
+This tutorial assumes a basic understanding of azure cli and Visual Studio Code and Azure Functions

-To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription.
+To complete this tutorial you will need access to an Azure subscription with the Azure cli configured to use that subscription and have the appropriate dotnet SDK installed.

 ## Get application code